Turkmenistan Independence Day Mega Tour

 Yangykala Canyon, Turkmenbashy

-• Today we’ll visit Yangykala Canyon.
-Until recently most Turkmens didn’t even know that this place existed, and still not many have been there.
+• Leaving Balkanabat, we'll venture off the main road for the highlight of today - Yangykala Canyon.
 Wide and vast, the area was once a seabed, and scattered with all sorts of fossils, it stretches as far as the eye can see.
-In 4x4s, we’ll drive over the canyon walls, through the canyon itself, and up the other side, stopping at a couple of different viewpoints along the way.
+In 4x4s, we’ll drive over the canyon walls, through the canyon itself, and up the other side.

 read more read less